rcarmo/toad/README.md

 ![textual-serve](https://github.com/user-attachments/assets/1d861d48-d30b-44cd-972d-5986a01360bf)

+## Toad development

+Toad was built by [Will McGugan](https://github.com/willmcgugan) and is currently under active development.

-I'm also in the #toad channel on the [Textualize discord server](https://discord.gg/Enf6Z3qhVr).
+To duscuss Toad, join the #toad channel on the [Textualize discord server](https://discord.gg/Enf6Z3qhVr).